Taisho Otome Fairy Tale: Anime

-Episode list
+Episodes

 Reception

+In 2017, the manga was ranked seventh at the third Next Manga Awards in the print category.

 The anime adaptation's first episode garnered mixed reviews from Anime News Network's staff during the Fall 2021 season previews.
 Richard Eisenbeis critiqued that a familiarity with the Taisho era is needed to enjoy the show and that Yuzuki's characteristics made her more of a plot device for Tamahiko's story, calling it "a perfectly watchable anime" that he had little reason to continue watching it.
 Nicholas Dupree understood the fluffy approach the show was going for but felt it lacked bite to explore its given topics and make its couple more romantically engaging beyond trite sentiment, concluding that: "Overall this is a perfectly pleasant experience, but one I'm not interested in repeating."
 James Beckett observed that while the show had "a decent period setting and a couple of chuckle-worthy jokes", he criticized the main couple for lacking chemistry with each other and the marriage angle for overusing an arc that's bereft of mature storytelling, saying that audiences who prefer "a perfectly nice, unambitious take" on historical romance will enjoy it.
 Rebecca Silverman wrote that: "While this isn't treading any new ground, there's a sort of wholesome charm to it.
 That goes a long way to making up for hackneyed plots or lines and the simple, at times lackluster artwork.
 At its heart this is a familiar story about two people coming to care for each other and overcome the obstacles life has seen fit to throw in their way.
 As long as it keeps that heart warm and beating, this could be a quiet charmer of a show."

-Fellow ANN editor Caitlin Moore reviewed the complete anime series in 2022 and gave it a B– grade.
+Fellow ANN editor Caitlin Moore reviewed the complete anime series in 2022 and gave it a B− grade.
 She praised the "pleasant and cheerful" narrative, the exploration of damaged people navigating the world and finding solace in one's community and its depiction of Tamahiko's disability, but was critical of Yuzuki's "one-dimensional[ly] cheery" demeanor lacking interiority during her situation and the "lackluster visual direction" failing to further elevate the story, concluding that: "Overall, Taisho Otome Fairy Tale is a nice enough series, but it's held back by a hesitation to venture into anything beyond nice ...
 As it is, it's good as a relaxing watch if you're tired of the "cute girls doing cute things" rigmarole, or if you're looking for something with well-handled disability representation."
+Allen Moody, writing for THEM Anime Reviews, found the series to be "trite and mawkish" with its "lazy storytelling", generic charicatures and unbelivable romance between its two main leads, calling it "a lowest-common-denominator, crowd-pleasing tearjerker" that will attract its audience.